-This course involves working closely with a faculty or clinical partner to develop the thesis/EBP project.
-This course should be taken in the last two semesters of the curriculum: 1 sh in the first semester, and 2 sh in the second semester.
-During the first semester (1 sh) the student should develop a clinical or research question, conduct a literature review on the topic, select a theoretical framework if applicable, and develop the methodology for the project or thesis.
-During the second semester (2 sh), the student should focus on implementation of the project or thesis.
-The student will defend his/her project/thesis in the last semester enrolled in NUR 620.
+This online course involves working closely with faculty and a clinical partner where applicable, to develop the thesis/EBP project.
+This course will be taken in the last two semesters of the curriculum: 1 sh credit in the semester prior to graduation, and 2 sh credits in the final semester.
+During the 1 credit semester the student will develop or refine a clinical or research question, conduct or finalize a literature review on the topic, select a theoretical framework if applicable, and develop the plan/methodology for the project or thesis.
+The project/thesis proposal will be submitted to the Human Subjects Review Committee for review during the 1 credit session.
+During the final semester (2 credits), the student will focus on planned or actual implementation, and evaluation/defense of the project or thesis.
 NUR 620 is a pass/fail course.